New: Sitka Maritime History for Walking Tour

 - Statehood, milestone finally achieved in 1959; fish traps were a big issue.
 Under federal management, the big companies were cozy with federal regulators and could do what they wanted.
 Advent of fish traps, they employed fewer Alaskan fishermen, and could easily overexploit fish streams.
 The ANB took a leading role in fighting for statehood so the state could manage its own resources.
 One of the first acts of the new state was to outlaw fish traps.

-- Next milestone: longline boom of 1980s: Magnuson Act 1976 claimed control of ocean fisheries to 200 miles from shore, which included the sablefish or black cod fishery, which has a strong market in Japan.
+- Next milestone: longline boom of 1980s: Magnuson Act 1976 claimed control of ocean fisheries to 200 miles from shore, which included the sablefish or black cod fishery, with a strong market in Japan.
 Halibut had been rebuilt, and opened again at about the same time, leading to the 1980s longline “gold rush,” with great profits, but also loss of boats and lives.
-This was reformed in the IFQ system, where fishermen were given and then can buy and sell a portion of the resource.
-Still a major part of fisheries value.
+This was reformed in the IFQ system, where fishermen were given and then can buy and sell a portion of the total catch of the resource.
+Longline fisheries landings still a major part of fisheries value.
+Point out modern longliners, Sitka Sound Seafoods, HPC, tell Silver Bay, Sitka Salmon Shares

-- Herring: this important fishery was highly valued and stocks grew under Tlingit management.
-A herring oil and fish meal industry nearly destroyed the fishery in the 1930s-50s.
-In the late 20th century, the fishery for herring roe led to collapse of even more herring stocks.
-Fortunately the Japanese market for herring roe is shrinking, and there has not been a fishery in Sitka Sound the past two years.
+- Herring: this fishery for eggs and oil was highly valued and stocks grew under Tlingit management.
+But, a herring oil and fish meal industry nearly destroyed the fishery in the 1930s-50s.
+Then in the late 20th century, a herring roe fishery (for sale to Japan, which had overexploited the fishery there), in which fish are harvested and the females stripped of their eggs (roe), led to collapse of more herring stocks.
+Fortunately the Japanese market for herring roe is shrinking, and there was no fishery in Sitka Sound in 2019 or 2020.

-- In 1959 pulp mill built in Sitka which was main employer until it closed in 1993; Sitka was a mill town.
-We are in the vast, Tongass National Forest, which is contiguous with southeast Alaska – its creation was a major taking of Tlingit lands.
+Picture of herring eggs drying. - In 1959 pulp mill built in Sitka (7 miles south of town) which was Sitka’s main employer until it closed in 1993; Sitka was a mill town.
+We are in the vast, Tongass National Forest, which is contiguous with southeast Alaska – its creation in 1905 was the major taking of Tlingit lands by the U.S. government.
 In southeastern Alaska trees grow very slowly, unlike Oregon or Washington, here it is a century or more before forest can be cut again.
-Also, the valuable, big old growth are only a small portion of the forest, and are vital for salmon and other creatures.
-The pulp mill contracts were cancelled in the 1990s because they were unsustainable and would have harmed fish and wildlife.
+Also, the big old growth trees that are valuable to the industry comprise only a small portion of the forest, and create vital habitat for salmon and other creatures.
+The pulp mill contracts were cancelled in the 1990s because they were unsustainable and would have done permanent damage to fish and wildlife populations.

 - When the mill closed, fear that Sitka would decline, but, by then was tourism, nonprofit regional health consortium SEARHC, UAS, USCG Air Station Sitka, commercial fishing – not so different from 1900 – a truly diversified economy.
 Sitka’s biggest population growth had been 1970-1980